embreakin/FLattice_PBH/README.md

 ## Requirements

 The following items are necessary and must be installed in your computer to run the program.
-(I also assume that you are using Mac and Homebrew is already installed).
+(I also assume that you are using MacOS and Homebrew is already installed).

 - Cmake
    Cmake is used to control the software compilation process.
 Install it by